 All the Linux community wants is to create a really good, fully-featured, free operating system.
 If thatresults in Linux becoming a hugely popular OS, then that's great.
 If that results in Linux having the mostintuitive, user-friendly interface ever created, then that's great.
 If that results in Linux becoming the basisof a multi-billion dollar industry, then that's great.

 That's what the Linux community wants: an OS that can be installed by whoever really wants it.
-So if
+So if you're considering switching to Linux, first ask yourself what you really want.

 If you want an OS that doesn't chauffeur you around, but hands you the keys, puts you in the driver's seat,and expects you to know what to do: Get Linux.
 You'll have to devote some time to learning how to use it,but once you've done so, you'll have an OS that you can make sit up and dance.